 We estimate our forfeiture rate based on an analysis of our actual forfeitures and will continue to evaluate the appropriateness of the forfeiture rate based on actual forfeiture experience, analysis of employee turnover behavior, and other factors.
 Changes in the estimated forfeiture rate can have a significant effect on reported stock-based compensation expense, as the cumulative effect of adjusting the rate for all expense amortization is recognized in the period the forfeiture estimate is changed.
 If a revised forfeiture rate is higher than the previously estimated forfeiture rate, an adjustment is made that will result in a decrease to the stock-based compensation expense recognized in the financial statements.
-If a revised forfeiture rate, an adjustment is made that will result in an increase to the stock-based compense recognized in the financial statements.
-If a revised forfeiture rate, an adjustment is made that will result in an increase to the stock-based compense recognized in the financial statements.
+If a revised forfeiture rate is lower than the previously estimated forfeiture rate, an adjustment is made that will result in an increase to the stock-based compensation expense recognized in the financial statements.
 The effect of forfeiture adjustments was insignificant for the thirty-nine weeks ended September 24, 2014, and for the years ended December 25, 2013 and December 26, 2012.
 We will continue to use significant judgment in evaluating the expected term, volatility and forfeiture rate related to our stock-based compensation.